opnfv/apex/docs/release/scenarios/os-nosdn-nofeature-ha/os-nosdn-nofeature-ha.rst

 .. http://creativecommons.org/licenses/by/4.0
 .. (c) <optionally add copywriters name>

-This document provides scenario level details for Euphrates 1.0 of deployment with no SDN controller and no extra features enabled.
+This document provides scenario level details for Fraser 1.0 of deployment with no SDN controller and no extra features enabled.

 ============
 Introduction
 ============

-This scenario is used primarily to validate and deploy a Newton OpenStack deployment without any NFV features or SDN controller enabled.
+This scenario is used primarily to validate and deploy a Pike OpenStack deployment without any NFV features or SDN controller enabled.

 Scenario components and composition